 Missouri mom believed to have killed husband, baby, herself; postpartum depression eyed

-A new mom in Missouri is suspected to be the shooter in a tragic double-murder-suicide last week, killing herself, her husband and their three-month-old baby, a report said Tuesday -- as experts considered whether postpartum depression played a role.
+A new mom in Missouri is suspected by police to be the shooter in a tragic double-murder-suicide last week, killing herself, her husband and their three-month-old baby, a report said Tuesday -- as experts considered whether postpartum depression played a role.

 Mary Jo Trokey, 32, her husband Matthew, 33, and the couple’s baby, Taylor Rose, were found dead at their home Friday afternoon by one of the baby’s grandparents, who notified authorities, according to the St. Louis Post-Dispatch.
 A gun was located at the residence, police said.